-Don't worry if you have technical problems with Zoom.
+Don't worry if you have technical problems with Zoom at your house.
 We've all been there.
 When you have a moment, before your next class, take some time to iron out the issues by following the points below.
-This will updated as new discoveries are made.
+This help page will updated as new discoveries are made.
+Please be aware that I am entirely self-taught in my use of zoom and had not heard of it before March 2020.

 Sound volume/ quality

 If you are having problems with your speakers or microphone, test your device's audio settings and make adjustments.
 Could your device's speaker be on mute or very quiet by mistake or is Zoom using the wrong one?
+Have you left headphones plugged in to it?
 Were the settings changed the last time it was used?
 (Acoustics on laptops, tablets etc will never be like in the Albert Hall though!)
 Guidance and a video about testing your audio settings can be found here.

 Permanent frozen screen/ no sound